beyersmann-lab/beyersmannlab/content/lab-work/j-frank-yates-student-conference-award-recipients/index.md

 url_pdf: ""
 summary: null
 title: h
-subtitle: “<a href="https://beyersmannlab.cogscience.org/author/dr.-hasibe-kahraman/" target="_blank">Dr. Hasibe Kahraman</a> received this competitive award for her project *The two languages of the bilingual mind: an EEG study into cross-language morphological transfer*.
-Congratulations Hasibe!”
+subtitle: "<a href="https://beyersmannlab.cogscience.org/author/dr.-hasibe-kahraman/" target="_blank">Dr. Hasibe Kahraman</a> received this competitive award for her project *The two languages of the bilingual mind: an EEG study into cross-language morphological transfer*.
+Congratulations Hasibe!"
-summary: ”<a href="https://beyersmannlab.cogscience.org/author/dr.-hasibe-kahraman/" target="_blank">Dr. Hasibe Kahraman</a> received this competitive award for her project *The two languages of the bilingual mind: an EEG study into cross-language morphological transfer*.
-Congratulations Hasibe!”
+summary: "<a href="https://beyersmannlab.cogscience.org/author/dr.-hasibe-kahraman/" target="_blank">Dr. Hasibe Kahraman</a> received this competitive award for her project *The two languages of the bilingual mind: an EEG study into cross-language morphological transfer*.
+Congratulations Hasibe!"
 location: null
 date: 2023-05-15T13:00:35.648Z
 all_day: false